 - Cut sweet potatoes in half.
 Peel and core your 3 apples.
 And place them all into a baking dish.

 - Carefully remove apples and return sweet potatoes to oven (covered) and bake another 20 minutes or so, until completely soft.
 Allow to cool a bit.

 - Gently peel the skin from the sweet potatoes and place into food processor.
 Add apples and spices.
 Puree until completely smooth.

-- Cover mesh screens with unbleached parchment paper and pour mixture on top.
+- Cover mesh screens with unbleached parchment paper (like this) and pour mixture on top.
 Spread evenly until it is about ¼ of an inch thick.
 Dehydrate until no longer sticky and has a smooth surface.